-This topic describes how to add an HTTP listener to a Server Load Balancer (SLB) instance.
-The HTTP protocol is applicable for scenarios where data needs to be read, such as web applications and small mobile games.
-You can add an HTTP listener to forward HTTP requests.
+This topic describes how to add an HTTP listener to a Classic Load Balancer (CLB) instance.
+HTTP is applicable to applications that must identify data from different sources, such as web applications and mobile games.
+You can add HTTP listeners to forward HTTP requests.

-An SLB instance is created.
-For more information, see Create an SLB instance.
+A Classic Load Balancer (CLB) instance is created.
+For more information, see Create a CLB instance.

-- Select the region where the target SLB instance resides.
+- Select the region where the CLB instance is deployed.

 - Use one of the following methods to open the listener configuration wizard:

-- On the Server Load Balancers page, find the target instance and then click Configure Listener in the Actions column.
+- On the Instances page, find the CLB instance that you want to manage and click Configure Listener in the Actions column.

-- On the Server Load Balancers page, click the ID of the target SLB instance.
+- On the Instances page, click the ID of the CLB instance that you want to manage.
 On the Listener tab, click Add Listener.

-Configuration Description Select Listener Protocol Select the protocol type of the listener.
+Parameter Description Select Listener Protocol Select the protocol of the listener.